Bill Status:Awaiting House Education Committee Hearing

 - Since parents are fundamentally responsible for the upbringing of their children, it makes sense they have access to materials being taught at their children’s school.
 It should be reasonably easy to access the information.

 - Current law providing for parental review of material is meaningless if parents can’t readily access the material.
-SB 1058 breaks down onerous restrictions and allows more transparency.
+SB 1058 breaks down onerous restrictions and allows more transparency, without burdening school staff with a lot of extra work.
 Everyone wants transparency.

 - Parents can already easily access grades, financial and enrollment information, graduation and dropout stats, and more on a school’s website.
 It should be just as easy for parents to access materials being used to teach their children.